mfloriani/NodejsBomberman/README.md

 ﻿# NodejsBomberman
-Prototype of a Bomberman game developed as part of the gamedev postgraduation course at PUCPR in 2016.
+Prototype of a Bomberman game developed as part of the gamedev postgraduation course in 2016.

 # Gameplay video